-The School Site Safety Plan is continually updated and revised as needed by the Safety Committee and is currently under review this academic year.
+The School Site Safety Plan is continually updated and revised as needed by the Safety Committee and is currently under review this academic year (Fall 2019).
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 Emergency drills are held on a regular basis; fire, earthquake, and lockdown drills are held on a rotating basis.

 For the safety of our students, all volunteers are fingerprinted and cleared through the Department of Justice.
 Appointments for fingerprints are made through the school secretary after an interview with the principal or his designee.
+Anyone entering campus is also signed in at the front desk using the Raptor system.
+The Raptor system scans government ID cards, such as a driver's license, and creates a customized visitor sticker, complete with a picture, that the visitor wears while on campus.